-If you'd prefer to use an electronic ID card instead of a physical card, you can access yours through the Sydney Health app.
+ñ If you'd prefer to use an electronic ID card instead of a physical card, you can access yours through the Sydney Health app.

-You can order replacement physical cards from wellpointmass.com.
+You can order replacement physical cards by logging in to your member portal at wellpoint.com/mass.